beautyblender Bounce Airbrush Liquid Whip Concealer

 Fun fact: The human body also creates Glyceryl Stearate naturally.

-Learn more about Glyceryl StearateOlus oil is derived from vegetable oils.
-It is a blend of triglycerides.
+Learn more about Glyceryl StearateOlus oil is a blend of triglycerides derived from vegetable oils.
 Triglycerides are a type of fat that circulate in your blood.
-The majority of Olus Oil is from rapeseed oil.
+The majority of Olus Oil comes from rapeseed oil.

-Learn more about Olus OilHelianthus Annuus Seed Oil is the oil derived from the seeds of a Sunflower.
-Sunflower seed oil is non-fragrant.
-It is an emollient, meaning it helps to soften the skin.
+Learn more about Olus OilHelianthus Annuus Seed Oil is a plant oil derived from the seeds of a sunflower.

 Learn more about Helianthus Annuus Seed OilOryza Sativa Bran Wax is wax from the outer layer of a rice kernel.
 It has moisturizing properties due to its polysaccharides and omega-3 fatty acids content.